 Audience Question: Can you apply these concepts to sex trafficking?

-Gabrielle Salfati: It depends on what it is that you want to find out about sex trafficking.
+Gabrielle Salfati: This is an interesting question because it allows us to talk about how Investigative Psychology applies to understanding behavior both as it applies to individuals, and to organizations.
+It depends on what it is that you want to find out about sex trafficking.
 What we have to remember is what profiling aims to do is look at what someone does and come up with an understanding of who they may be so that we can use this as a prioritization tool for police investigations.
-So, if we’re trying to find out, let’s say, people are going missing – women, men, children, young people, whoever they are, they’re going missing in a particular area, is there some kind of consistency between the types of victims who are going missing?
-Then, yes, you could possibly deal with looking at what kind of offender, what kind of organization you’re dealing with because profiling also links in with organizations.
-But if it’s about identifying patterns of the organization, you’re really bringing in a whole other area of investigative psychology that we haven’t talked about, which is really when we’re combining investigative psychology with the understanding of criminal organizations themselves and how they operate.
-So, again, it depends on what angle you take on that question.
-But I would say yes because what we’re ultimately trying to understand is criminal behavior and being able to intercept in order to keep victims safe and get to the offender more quickly with less resources – because very few organizations have a lot of resources and being able to keep our communities safe.
+So, if we’re trying to find out more about, let’s say, people who are going missing – women, men, children, young people, whoever they are, they’re going missing in a particular area, the question may be whether there is some kind of consistency between the types of victims who are going missing, and how we can use this to link crimes.
+If the question is about the organizational aspect of sex trafficking, we are bringing in a whole other area of investigative psychology that we haven’t talked about, which is when apply investigative psychology approaches i to understand and analyze the behavior of criminal organizations and how they operate.
+But either way, we are ultimately trying to understand criminal behavior.

 Audience Question: Jonathan said that forensic science research has developed tools that are starting to provide activity level conclusions such as age estimations, or fingerprint or body fluid depositions.
 Have you heard of anyone that has been able to integrate both behavioral and this kind of forensic evidence?